jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 ` git push`{{execute}}

- This will actually trigger the action right away.
-In the next step you'll learn where to find it!
+ This will trigger the action right away.
+In the next step, you'll learn where to find it!